Manga Box: List of series run in Manga Box

-Series Title - The English title of the series, either used officially by Manga Box or unofficially by ANN or elsewhere, is shown first, then the Japanese title (if different from the English title) and then the romanized Japanese title (if appropriate).
+Series title – The English title of the series, either used officially by Manga Box or unofficially by ANN or elsewhere, is shown first, then the Japanese title (if different from the English title) and then the romanized Japanese title (if appropriate).
 If there is no English title, the romanized title is then used.

-Mangaka/Artist and Author - If the series is authored and drawn by one person (or group), they will be listed in the Mangaka/Artist column (as the mangaka).
+Manga artist and author – If the series is authored and drawn by one person (or group), they will be listed in the Mangaka/Artist column (as the mangaka).
 If the series is a collaboration between an artist and author, the artist is shown in the third column and then the author in the fourth.

-First and Last Issue - The first issue a series appeared on in Manga Box as well as the final issue.
+First and last issue – The first issue a series appeared on in Manga Box as well as the final issue.
 Displayed as formatted on the Kodansha Comic Plus website.

-English - Answers whether or not a series was translated into English by Manga Box.
+English – Answers whether or not a series was translated into English by Manga Box.
 This does not include other translators or publishers.

-Translation Status - Tells the English translation status of a series.
+Translation status – Tells the English translation status of a series.
 Complete (in green) if a series was fully translated, Ongoing (in green) if a currently serialized series is actively translated, Stopped (in red) if the series was only partly translated, and N/A (in yellow) which is not applicable as the series was never translated in the first place.
 Translation Status does not included extra chapters found in tankōbon and only covers chapters serialized in Manga Box.